 As shown on Figure 3.4-1, the proposed project alignment would be under or near eight recreational areas including the Whitnall Highway Park North, Whitnall Highway Park South, both elementary schools (Maurice Sendak and Stevenson), and the northern and southern portions of Johnny Carson Park.
-With the exception of

-Johnny Carson Park, these parks would not be physically significantly impacted by the presence of the proposed pipeline (Table 3.4-1) because the pipeline would be constructed from staging areas outside of the Whitnall Highway parks (see Figure 2-1 for shaft locations) or near (not in) the other parks and playfields, and only a temporary construction shaft would be placed south of Whitnall Highway North Park.
-This potential construction shaft would be an approximately 48-inch (four-feet) to 60-inch (five-feet) diameter shaft protected by an approximately 15-foot by 15-foot k-rail (concrete temporary barrier), fencing, and screening.
-The construction shaft would be placed within the utility ROW.

-However, dDuring project construction, approximately 15,000 square feet five acres of Johnny Carson Park (the area south of Highway 134 and north of Riverside Drive) would be used as a staging area for construction activities including the storage of equipment such as machinery and pipe.
-In addition, this area would be used for field offices, general work, material storage and handling, as well as the location of a tunneling shaft (approximately 15,000 square-feet of surface area).
+With the exception of Johnny Carson Park, these parks would not be physically impacted by the presence of the proposed pipeline (Table 3.4-1) because the pipeline would be constructed from staging areas outside of the Whitnall Highway parks (see Figure 2-1 for shaft locations) or near (not in) the other parks and playfields.
+However, during project construction, approximately 15, 000 square feet of Johnny Carson Park (the area south of Highway 134 and north of Riverside Drive) would be used as a staging area for construction activities including the storage of equipment such as machinery and pipe.
+In addition, this area would be used for field offices, general work, material storage and handling, as well as the location of a tunneling shaft.
 This middle section of Johnny Carson Park would remain closed for the entire duration of construction activities, currently expected to be approximately three years.
-During this time, the entire 15,000 square foot five-acre area of the park would be fenced off and no public uses would be allowed.
+During this time, the entire 15,000 square foot area of the park would be fenced off and no public uses would be allowed.
 No other recreational areas would be impacted by construction of the project.